ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 If C wants to update its access rights without changing an existing OSCORE Security Context, it MUST include EDHOC\_Information in its POST request to the /token endpoint.
 In turn, EDHOC\_Information MUST include the "id" field, carrying a CBOR byte string containing the identifier of the token series to which the current, still valid access token shared with RS belongs to.
 This POST request MUST omit the "req_cnf" parameter.

-This identifier is assigned by AS as discussed in {{as-c}}, and, together with other information such as audience (see {{Section 5.8.1 of I-D.ietf-ace-oauth-authz}}), can be used by AS to determine the token series to which the new requested access token has to be added.
+This identifier is assigned by AS as discussed in {{as-c}}, and, together with other information such as audience (see {{Section 5.8.1 of RFC9200}}), can be used by AS to determine the token series to which the new requested access token has to be added.
 Therefore, the identifier MUST identify the pair (AUTH\_CRED\_C, AUTH\_CRED\_RS) associated with a still valid access token previously issued for C and RS by AS.

 AS MUST verify that the received value identifies a token series to which a still valid access token issued for C and RS belongs to.
-If that is not the case, the Client-to-AS request MUST be declined with the error code "invalid_request" as defined in {{Section 5.8.3 of I-D.ietf-ace-oauth-authz}}.
+If that is not the case, the Client-to-AS request MUST be declined with the error code "invalid_request" as defined in {{Section 5.8.3 of RFC9200}}.

 An example of such a request is shown in {{token-request-update}}.